ccc-certifier-framework/certifier-framework-for-confidential-computing/README.md

 trust management including attestation evaluation, application upgrade and other Confidential Computing Trust services.

-This project was started at the VMware Inc.
+This project was started at VMware Inc.

 Except as expressly noted in individual source files, the code and accompanying material is licensed for general use under the Apache